Victims of Deception: History

 Heathen's lineup changes, tours and financial issues stalled the recording process of this album, which lasted from 1989 to 1991.
 The band began work on the album in 1988 after David White was replaced by former Exodus singer Paul Baloff.

 After recording a demo with Baloff in the fall of 1988, the band broke up after the departure bassist Mike "Yaz" Jastremski, but reunited some time later, with former Metal Church singer David Wayne replacing Baloff and Manny Bravo replacing Yaz.
 Wayne's tenure with Heathen lasted for only a few days, and White soon returned to the band.
 Bravo would also leave the band; he was replaced by Blind Illusion bassist Vern McEllroy.
 The lineup of White, Altus, Piercy, McEllroy and Minter recorded a demo in March 1989, and entered the studio later that year to begin recording their second album under the name Fear of the Unknown, which was intended to be released in 1990.
 However, due to monetary problems, the album's release was delayed.
 When the sessions restarted, Heathen did not have an official bass player; the bass tracks were handled by Blind Illusion guitarist/frontman Marc Biedermann.
 The band had many bassists on this tour and album including Randy Laire, formerly of Sacramento California based band Vision.

 Two singles were released: First a cover of Rainbow's "Kill the King", described by Q Magazine as "imbued with ferocious power", and second Heathen's own composition "Prisoners of Fate".

 Musical direction

 This album is considerably more technical and progressive than its predecessor.
 It features many tempo changes, complex song structures, odd time signatures, longer song lengths, and more frequent guitar solos.
-It is considered among the most technical thrash albums ever, and part of the so-called "technical/progressive thrash" movement of the late 1980s, early 1990s (other pivotal albums in this era [chronologically] included Metallica's ...And Justice for All, Toxik's Think This, Watchtower's Control and Resistance, Megadeth's Rust in Peace, Dark Angel's Time Does Not Heal, Coroner's Mental Vortex, and Deathrow's Deception Ignored).
+It is considered among the most technical thrash albums ever, and part of the so-called "technical/progressive thrash" movement of the late 1980s, early 1990s (other pivotal albums in this era [chronologically] included Metallica's ...And Justice for All, Deathrow's Deception Ignored, Toxik's Think This, Watchtower's Control and Resistance, Megadeth's Rust in Peace, Dark Angel's Time Does Not Heal and Coroner's Mental Vortex).